intmus/inttheory19-20/_05-counterpoint-embell-shapes/c1-2ndandembellshapes.md

 **passing motion** (P): motion approached by step and left by step in the same direction

-**neighbor motion** (N): motion approached by step and left by step in the opposite direction
+**neighboring motion** (N): motion approached by step and left by step in the opposite direction

-- Note that these two types of motion are the only way you can use dissonant intervals in a line of counterpoint in 2nd species.
+- Note that these neighboring and passing motion are the only types of motion that allow you to use dissonant intervals in second species counterpoint.
-- Neighbor motion is only allowed for dissonances as lower neighbor motion.
+    - Dissonance using neighboring motion is only allowed using a lower neighbor, never an upper neighbor.

 **appoggiatura** (APP): motion approached by leap and left by step in the opposite direction